Detailed Explanation of the Income Statement

 4. Operating Expenses

-• Selling, General, and Administrative Expenses (SG&A): Costs for marketing, administrative salaries, and office supplies.
+• Selling, General, and Administrative (SG&A): Costs for marketing, salaries, office supplies, etc.

 5. Operating Income

-Operating income, or profit, is the difference between gross and operating expenses.
-It measures the profitability of core business operations.
+Operating Income, or operating profit, is the result of gross profit minus operating expenses.
+It reflects the company’s profitability from its core operations, excluding non-operating income and expenses.

-Understand how to calculate operating income and interpret it in this blog from CFI.
+Understand how to calculate and interpret operating income with this resource from CFI.

 6. Non-Operating Income and Expenses

-These include revenues and expenses not directly related to core business operations, such as interest income and expenses and gains or losses from investments.
+These include revenues and expenses unrelated to the company’s core business activities, such as interest income, investment gains, or losses.

 7. Net Income